living baking and cooking homemade

 old habits are persistent

 A twist because back then, I didn’t Google recipes or search for anything online.
 Even now, I’m penning these words on my desktop.
-Though I’ve noticed my thoughts flow faster with pencil and paper.
+Though I’ve noticed my thoughts flow faster with a pencil and paper.
 I’m not uncomfortable with computers; I’ve just used pen and paper way longer.
 The same goes for online searches.
 I look for what’s current and seek out books with corresponding information.

 Whole Wheat Bugles

 Let’s be real, prepared food is convenient.
 And a large majority of people who buy it would agree with me.
 Yet, I find cooking and baking from scratch to be easy.
 Not on the same level, but after initial preparation.
 Peeling and chopping vegetables, and marinating meats take time but it works out considerably cheaper.
 I cook and bake because I enjoy it.
 And it allows me to give more gifts from the kitchen.